Massimo Bruno: Return to RB Leipzig

 Returning to RB Leipzig, competing in 2.
 Bundesliga in the 2015–16 season, Bruno made his debut for the club as a 64th-minute substitute in a 1–0 win against FSV Frankfurt in the opening game of the season.
+Since joining RB Leipzig, Bruno quickly became a first team regular, playing and rotating in different positions in midfield, such as, attacking, left–wing and right–wing.
+However, he was dropped from the squad and didn’t play in the first team throughout November, due to tactical reasons.
+During this time, Bruno started the whole game for the club’s reserve match in a 2–1 loss against Berliner FC Dynamo on 23 November 2015.
+On 6 December 2015, he returned to starting line–up against MSV Duisburg and set up RB Leipzig’s fourth goal of the game, in a 4–2 win.
+Following his return to the first team, Bruno found himself in and out of the starting line–up later in the season, he faced competitions in the midfield position and his own injury concerns.
 On 2 April 2016, he scored his first goals for the club in a 3–1 win against VfL Bochum.
 On 8 May 2016, Bruno came on as a 79th-minute substitute and helped the club win 2–0 against Karlsruher SC to seal their first-ever promotion to the Bundesliga.
 At the end of the 2015–16 season, he had made 26 appearances and scored two goals in all competitions.

-On 27 August 2016, Bruno made his Bundesliga debut, coming on as an 86th-minute substitute in a 1–1 draw against Hoffenheim in what turned out to be his only appearance in the 2016–17 season.
+On 27 August 2016, Bruno made his Bundesliga debut, coming on as a 86th-minute substitute in a 1–1 draw against Hoffenheim in what turned out to be his only appearance in the 2016–17 season.
+Two years later on 2 August 2018, he made his only appearance of the 2018–19 season against BK Häcken in the second leg of the UEFA Europa League’s second qualifying round and scored the equalising goal, in a 1–1 draw and saw RB Leipzig through to the next round, in what turns out to be last appearance for the club.